-- Building designs should establish clearly defined and well articulated facades that are arranged using vertically demarcated bays. - BG188.
-The width of each bay should be no less than 1.8 metres and no greater than 4.0 metres. - BG189.
-Each bay should be further demarcated by spaced openings such as windows and doors in a regular pattern or by using one or more of the following: - a) Projecting piers or pilasters or columns; - b) Changes in materials; - Masonry coursing; - d) Mouldings
+- BG187.
+Building designs should establish clearly defined and well articulated facades that are arranged using vertically demarcated bays.

+- BG188.
+The width of each bay should be no less than 1.8 metres and no greater than 4.0 metres.

+- BG189.
+Each bay should be further demarcated by spaced openings such as windows and doors in a regular pattern or by using one or more of the following:

-6.4.8.4.2.
+- Projecting piers or pilasters or columns;

+- Changes in materials;

+- Masonry coursing;

+- Mouldings

+- 6.4.8.3.3.
 Delineation of storeys

 - BG190.
 The building mass of Medium Density Infill buildings where it fronts a public street should be articulated with a clearly defined base, middle and top. - BG191.
-The building's base should be one storey in height and should be horizontally delineated by establishing a datum on the building facade through one or more of the following architectural devices: - a) Cornices, projecting mouldings; - b) Masonry courses; - c) Other massing articulation that separates it from upper floors; - d) Material changes. - BG192.
-The elevation of the datum should be set at the elevation of similar features on adjacent existing buildings to reinforce the continuity of the
+The building's base should be one storey in height and should be horizontally delineated by establishing a datum on the building facade through one or more of the following architectural devices: - Cornices, projecting mouldings; - Masonry courses; - Other massing articulation that separates it from upper floors; - Material changes.

-Figure 6-42: Relate New Building Massing to Existing Built Form streetscape.
+Figure 6-42: Relate New Building Massing to Existing Built Form